List of Dark Shadows episodes

 Dark Shadows is an American Gothic soap opera that originally aired weekdays on the ABC television network, from June 27, 1966, to April 2, 1971.
-A total of 1,225 episodes were produced, but during the course of its run, the show was pre-empted 20 times.
-ABC would compensate for this by occasionally skipping, double numbering and, in one case, triple numbering episodes in order to keep a show ending in a 5 or 0 airing on Fridays.
+A total of 1,225 actual episodes were produced, but during the course of its run the show was pre-empted 20 times.
+ABC would compensate for this by double numbering episodes on 16 different occasions, and triple numbering episodes on two other occasions, in order to keep a show ending in a 5 or 0 airing on Fridays.
 This is why the last episode produced is episode 1,245, when in actuality it was only the #1,225th episode actually produced.
 The table below is a complete list of all episodes.
 Along with production information, it also includes a list of the DVD releases in volume format.